infamousjoeg/cyberark-aam-pkiaas/docs/conjur-policy-backend.md

 ```

 ### Certificate Revocation
-Updating specific annotations is the only requirement when revoked certificates because all metadata of a certificate is stored as annotations.
-Below is the policy that is loaded when Revoking a certificate:
+Updating specific annotations is the only requirement when certificates are revoked.
+All metadata of a certificate is stored as annotations.
+Below is the policy that is loaded when revoking a certificate:
 ```yaml
 - !variable
   id: "<SerialNumber>"